-From Telluride, drive west on CO-145 north to CO-62 E (State Highway 62) towards Ridgway.
+From Telluride, drive west on CO-145 North to CO-62 E (State Highway 62) towards Ridgway.
 Once through Ridgway, take a right on US 550 and head towards Ouray.
-A quarter mile south of Ouray on US 550, turn west onto CR361 (a 2WD dirt road) toward Yankee Boy Basin.
+A quarter of a mile south of Ouray on US 550, turn west onto CR361 (a 2WD dirt road) toward Yankee Boy Basin.

 From the parking lot, follow Blue Lakes Trail and stay left at a junction a quarter mile up the trail.
 You'll climb up the southwest ridge and follow the clearly-marked trail until reaching Blue Lakes Pass.
 From here, turn right and follow the southwest ridge, which will have a lot of loose rock and there will not be a clear route.
 Continue climbing until you reach the ridge proper at 13,700 feet, where the summit will be visible.

 The way down is also difficult.
 From the peak, head southeast and then down a gully (which may be snowy) until you reach a saddle at 13,500 feet.
 From the saddle, there is a gully of loose gravel and dirt that is difficult to traverse down.
 From the bottom of the gully, follow the Mt.
 Sneffels Trail for half a mile to a junction and return back down the trail you came in on.
 Congrats!
 You did it!